Top

 Ruth and Maurice Ash bought the Sharpham Estate in 1962, and Ruth especially put much time and effort into rejuvenating and developing the present Grade II* listed landscape.

-The gardens today are beautiful AND productive: people staying on retreat at The Barn work in the vegetable gardens there, and our gardeners with volunteer help tend the produce growing in the 18th century Walled Garden behind Sharpham House.
+The gardens today are beautiful and productive: people staying on retreat work in the vegetable gardens with our garden team.

 Thanks to investment from the Trust and funding from Devon Gardens Trust, the Percy Cane Garden has been refreshed into a place where fragrant tea & tisane herbs grow.

 Head Gardener Bryony Middleton has preserved Cane's Italianate look, with the incredible view to the River Dart, re-planting the quartered beds with a variety of herbal plants which will support retreatant's journeys while they stay at Sharpham.
-Find out more here and read a piece about the renovation here.
+Find out more here.

 We do not know when the Woodland Garden was established, however, the Ash family developed and extended it in the 1960s and 70s.
 The lower part of it was a Victorian pinetum and there are still several fine specimen trees there.
 In the last few years, we have removed large areas of overgrown Rhododendron Ponticum and Cherry Laurel and are currently redesigning some of the newly opened up areas.

-Two orchards have been planted since 2000, designed by Ben Pike, Sharpham's former gardener.
+We have planted two orchards since 2000.
+It is estimated the Devon has lost 90% of its traditional orchards.
 Grand Sultan, Sops in Wine and Doll's Eye are just some of the lovely quirky and playful names of the apple varieties that grow here.
+We have recently extended an orchard and will replant in the winter.